nicorozo/elaborum/README.md

 # science_square

-This is just a simple website recreation to practice basic components and styling skills.
+This is a website built to practice BEM Methodology, JS and CSS.

+<a href="https://nicorozo.github.io/science_square/">Check it live.</a>

 <h2>Tehnologies I Used</h2>
 <ul>